Marian Mihail: Managerial career

 In August 2011, Mihail was appointed as National Technical Director of the Romania Football Federation (FRF) and coordinator of all youth national teams, on a three-year contract.
 The position was new within the Romania Football Federation (FRF) at the time and included responsibility for the overall development and direction of football in Romania.
 Mihail's main task was to restore the competitiveness of Romanian football.
 After becoming familiar with the situation in Romanian football and many analyses and consultations, both within the football family and with external partners, Mihail presented his strategic plan to stop the decline of Romanian football and to achieve new success at all levels of competition.
 Priority was given to improve the quality of youth coaches, the performance of the national youth teams and to develop strong partnerships with the Royal Spanish Football Federation (RFEF) to promote new technical standards across the country.

 In only three years the new performance strategy has laid a solid base for the future development of football in Romania.
 This has included reforming the coach education system, revamping the format of the youth leagues and the success of the national youth teams program, both boys and girls, among other healthy developments.

 In February 2014, just a few days before the election of a new president for the Romania Football Federation (FRF), it was announced that Mihail officially quit his post.

 In September 2016, Mihail moved back into club coaching as manager of Iraqi top flight side Zakho SC, on a one-year contract.
 His first league game in charge was on 26 October 2016 when Zakho faced away Naft Al-Wasat SC, the best team in the league at the time, with the match ending in a 0–0 draw.
-In January 2017, Mihail announced his decision to leave Zakho SC due to sectarian unrest in the country, and was replaced by another Romanian manager, Dorinel Munteanu.
+In January 2017, Mihail announced his decision to leave Zakho SC due to sectarian unrest in the country, and he was replaced with his fellow countryman Dorinel Munteanu, with whom he shares a similar coaching pedigree.